-INA § 241(a)(5), 8 U.S.C. § 1231(a)(5), authorizes DHS to reinstate the previously executed removal order of a noncitizen who has reentered the United States unlawfully.
+INA § 241(a)(5), 8 U.S.C. § 1231(a)(5), authorizes DHS to reinstate the previously executed removal order of a noncitizen who unlawfully reentered the United States.
 See 8 C.F.R. § 241.8.
 This means that a previously removed noncitizen will be removed for the second time without a new hearing before an IJ.

 A reinstatement order is not subject to review by an immigration judge.
-Noncitizens subject to reinstatement are ineligible for all forms of relief from removal with the exception of withholding of removal (see section 11.37) and claims based on the Convention Against Torture (see section 11.38).
+Noncitizens subject to reinstatement are ineligible for all forms of relief from removal except for withholding of removal (see section 11.37) and claims based on the Convention Against Torture (see section 11.38).